shubhadip/mono-repo-react-native/README.md

 - Run `yarn libdev` and `yarn androiddev` this is make sure your changes are reflected in realtime when you change code in library

 > to develop android code we have to make a symlink from library to android folder.

-> npm install -g wml.
+`npm install -g wml`.
-> wml add ./packages/common ./packages/nativeapp/node_modules/monoreactrepo.
+`wml add ./packages/common ./packages/nativeapp/node_modules/monoreactrepo`.

 > now you will updated code everytime you change something in library code.

 ## To Import Library